ethereum-optimism/docs/notes/actions.md

 ## Linting

 The `lint.yml` workflow checks that all Markdown and JavaScript files conform to the linting standards we apply.
-Run `pnpm lint` to lint locally and run `pnpm fix` to fix issues that the linter can fix automatically.
+Run `just lint` to lint locally and run `just fix` to fix issues that the linter can fix automatically.
 All PRs must pass this check.
 Also includes spellchecking via [cspell](https://cspell.org/).